Benefits of Keeping a Work Diary: Phil Gregory, Peak District SEO.

 I personally find this is the easiest way to keep a work diary.
 It can be done on your laptop, phone or tablet.
 Use the cloud to sync your files and you can update the diary from anywhere and on any device.

 As a blog/vlog, your diary can be used for the good of the team or the whole company.
 Obviously, it will need some additional thought and editing if other people are going to be reading/watching it.

 Audio notes are simply the new dictaphone.
 The added benefit of audio notes is that they will help to add another dimension when listening back to them.
 You’ll be able to better gauge your mood by the tone of your voice.

 Note: Think about who might hear your recordings.
 Audio files are incriminating evidence, so if you’re being negative, having a pop at the boss, customers or workmates make sure your device has a strong passcode.

 If you’re artistic you could always illustrate your diary with sketches.
 Satire is a great way, to sum up, annoying or humorous moments in your work life.
 Again, beware, not everyone will share your sense of humour, and be kind with the drawings, nobody likes a bully.

 Do you keep a Work Diary?

-I’d love to hear from you if you do, did I miss anything out?
-Tell me about the benefit’s keeping a work journal does for you.
+I’d love to hear from you if you do, did I miss anything?
+Tell me about the benefits of keeping a work journal does for you.